sara-khaled90/Landing_Page/README.md

 add a button to scroll to the top.
 change the active section gradient.

-I made sure that the page is resposive across all devices, such as modern desktops, tablets, and phone browsers.
+I made sure that the page is responsive across all devices, such as modern desktops, tablets, and phone browsers.

 ## Screenshots